akainq/fast-jsonrpc/README.md

 Fast-JSONRPCD Service for LUA
 =====================================

-Fast-JSONRPCD is a fast and simple micro-framework for lua.
+Fast-JSONRPCD is a fast **single threaded** and simple micro-framework for lua.
 JSONRPC 2.0 spec implemented http://www.jsonrpc.org/specification